-\begin{definition}[Coupling decorated with degree constraints] Let $\underline{p} = (p_k)_{k=2}^\infty$ be a given probability distribution on $\{\,2, 3, \dots \,\}$.
-Conditionally on the output of the RBRW (cf.\ Definition \ref{def:rbrw}), let us decorate the vertices of $\rbrwtree$ with i.i.d.\ degree constraints $d(\i)$ with distribution $\underline{p}$.
-If there was no alarm during the coupling algorithm then $\rbrwtree=\modtree$ and for each vertex $\i \in V(\modtree)$ we define the degree constraint of $\i$ to be equal to $d(\i)$.
-On the other hand, if there was an alarm in the coupling and the output of the construction described in \refD{def:coupling-rbrw} is $\modtree$ (i.e., the output is not a cycle alarm) then we decorate the vertices of $\modtree$ with i.i.d.\ degree constraints with distribution $\underline{p}$. \end{definition}
+\begin{definition}[Coupling decorated with degree constraints] Let $\underline{p}$ satisfy the mild Assumption~\ref{assump:degree_constraint_mild}.
+Conditionally on the output of the RBRW (cf.\ Section~\ref{sss:rbrw}), let us decorate the vertices of $\rbrwtree$ with i.i.d.\ degree constraints $d(\ibf)$ with distribution $\underline{p}$.
+If there was no alarm during the coupling algorithm, then $\rbrwtree=\modtree$ and for each vertex $\ibf \in V(\modtree)$ we define the degree constraint of~$\ibf$ to be equal to~$d(\ibf)$.
+On the other hand, if there was an alarm in the coupling and the output of the construction described in \refD{def:coupling-rbrw} is $\modtree$ (i.e., the output is not a cycle alarm), then we decorate the vertices of $\modtree$ with i.i.d.\ degree constraints with distribution~$\underline{p}$. \end{definition}

-\begin{corollary}[Synchronisation and marginals decorated with degree constraints] The coupling decorated with degree constraints (see \refD{def:deg-cons-coupling}) preserves the properties seen in Lemmas~\ref{lem:pwit-marginal} and~\ref{lem:sync}, i.e. \begin{itemize} \item the output of the exploration process of $G^n_*$ (described in \refS{subsec:two-phase-algo}) decorated with i.i.d.\ degree constraints and the output of the construction of \refD{def:coupling-rbrw} decorated with degree constraints (\refD{def:deg-cons-coupling}) have the same distribution, \item if the alarm has not rung during the coupling then the coupled processes decorated with degree constraints generate the same rooted, edge-labelled tree with the same embedded image. \end{itemize}
+\begin{corollary}[Synchronization and marginals decorated with degree constraints] The coupling decorated with degree constraints (see \refD{def:deg-cons-coupling}) preserves the properties seen in Lemmas~\ref{lem:pwit-marginal} and~\ref{lem:sync}, i.e., \begin{itemize} \item the output of the exploration process of $G^n_*$ (described in \refS{subsec:two_phase_algo}) decorated with i.i.d.\ degree constraints and the output of the construction of \refD{def:coupling-rbrw} decorated with degree constraints (\refD{def:deg-cons-coupling}) have the same distribution, \item if the alarm has not rung during the coupling, then the coupled processes decorated with degree constraints generate the same rooted, edge-labelled tree with the same embedded image. \end{itemize}

-Moreover, the upper bound on the probability of no alarm (and therefore, complete synchronisation, including degree constraints) is the same as in the case without degree constraints, and in particular, the conclusion of Lemma \ref{lem:alarm} will also hold in the case when the vertices are decorated with degree constraints. \end{corollary}
+Moreover, the upper bound on the probability of no alarm (and therefore, complete synchronization, including degree constraints) is the same as in the case without degree constraints, and in particular, the conclusion of Lemma~\ref{lem:alarm} will also hold in the case when the vertices are decorated with degree constraints. \end{corollary}

-Recall that we have defined the phantom saturation time $T_{\i}$ of a vertex $\i$ of the RDCP on the PWIT in \refD{def:phantom-sat}.
+Recall that we have defined the phantom saturation time $T_{\ibf}$ of a vertex $\ibf$ of the RDCP on the PWIT in \refD{def:phantom-sat}.
 Now we define it in the exploration process of $G^n_*$.